Wayfarer Estate Vineyard: Sonoma Coast

 The area receives generous winter rainfall – typically 30-50 inches.
 Wayfarer’s well-drained Goldridge soil allows great permeability, forcing our vines to delve deeply for water, making them less vigorous and more drought-resistant.
 During the later stages of the growing cycle, evening fog often rolls up the ridge and blankets the vineyard through the night.
 By late summer or early fall, this fog may linger past noon, ensuring cooler temperatures and slow, steady ripening of the fruit.

-By 2012, the vineyard’s exceptional fruit presented an irrefutable case for a namesake label.
-With Jayson’s daughter, Cleo Pahlmeyer, leading the charge and Bibiana González Rave lending her talent, Wayfarer is an endeavor of true passion – an experiment that pushes the exactitude of winegrowing and winemaking to the farthest limits.
+Planted in 2002, the vineyard’s exceptional fruit reached it's potential after ten years, and in 2012 warranted a namesake label.
+With Jayson’s daughter, Cleo Pahlmeyer, leading the charge and Bibiana González Rave lending her talent, Wayfarer is an endeavor of true passion that pushes the exactitude of winegrowing and winemaking to the farthest limits.
 The debut vintage of the single-vineyard Wayfarer released in October 2014.
 Visit wayfarervineyard.com to join the mailing list and accompany us on the journey.

 "Simply put, the new Wayfarer wines are brilliant...
 Textured, deep and intense...
 No detail has been overlooked, so it is hardly a surprise to see how well these wines have turned out...
 There are a lot of new projects on the Sonoma Coast.
 Wayfarer is easily among the most exciting."